david-buzas/tech-test-laravel-vue/Readme.md

 - nginx on port 8090
 - redis cache on port 6379
 - vue on port 5173
+- laravel (nginx forwards requests internally, no ports outside the network)

 ## 4. Bash to back-end box
 Once the deployment is completed and the services are running, bash into the laravel back-end box with the following command: